Hypothermia at a glance

 These cases of hypothermia will require IMMEDIATE veterinary attention.
 On the way to the veterinarian cover your cat with a warm blanket and keep the heater on in the car.

-Your veterinarian will most likely warm the cat from the inside out (as opposed to the outside in which is generally used in mild cases of hypothermia).
-This is known as ‘active core rewarming‘.
-Warming a cat from the inside out is carried out by circulating warm fluids to the body cavities, warmed intravenous fluids, ventilation with heated air or oxygen, intravenous fluids and oxygen.
+The veterinarian will warm the cat from the inside out (active core warming).
+This procedure is carried out by circulating warm fluids to the body cavities, warmed intravenous fluids, ventilation with heated air or oxygen, intravenous fluids and oxygen.

 If there is no heartbeat, pulse or respiration your veterinarian will need to administer CPR.